 Antacids that have magnesium or aluminium can reduce the absorption of Azithromycin if taken at the same time.
 If you are prescribed with an antacid with the above-mentioned elements, allow an interval of at least 2 hours before taking your Azithromycin medication.

 Side effects of Azithromycin

-When taking Azithromycin, some patients reportedly experience some side effects which include diarrhoea, nausea, upset stomach, vomiting, and abdominal pain.
+When taking Azithromycin tablets, some patients reportedly experience some side effects which include diarrhoea, nausea, upset stomach, vomiting, and abdominal pain.
 Inform your doctor when these side effects persist or become worse.

 Your physician has prescribed this medication since he has perceived that the benefit to you is much bigger than the risk of any side effects.